arutledge9/Pewlett-Hackard-Analysis/README.md

     - shows employees with many years of experience within Pewlett-Hackard, who undoubtedly know the company's standards and procedures.

 ## Summary

+If filled at exactly the same experience levels and competencies, Pewlett-Hackard would need to replace nearly 72,500 roles (72,458) after the coming "silver tsunami."
+At a quick glance into the employee database, it appears the company currently has the required staff to fill these high-level roles.

+At first glance